Healthy quantities of healthy fat don’t make you fat! Sugar makes you fat!

 While it’s important to avoid fried fats, trans fats, and some saturated fats, cutting way back on healthy fats is harmful, because your body needs them for many crucial biological functions.

-The Omni Diet honors our omnivorous nature and encourages you to include animal food in your diet, and I urge you to eat naturally raised meat only from organic, grass-fed, hormone-free, antibiotic-free animals.
+The Omni Diet and The Brain Warrior’s Way honor our omnivorous nature and encourages you to include animal food in your diet, and I urge you to eat naturally raised meat only from organic, grass-fed, hormone-free, antibiotic-free animals.

 Get 21% OFF with code TANA21 - for all Brain Warriors!